top of page

 • If you’re traveling with a group, coordinating shared transportation can be a great option.
 Below are a few transportation options for your convenience.

-• Taxi: Taxi Real Ruben +52 1 222 327
+• Taxi Real Ruben: +52 1 222 327

-• Shuttle and private transportation: bajiogo.com
+• Shuttle reservation: bajiogo.com

 Artboard 132.png